 The good news is that the future is bright!
 Once you have completely assessed your current environment, taken the pillars into account, made the changes required to optimize your cloud, and found a method by which to make this process continuous, you can investigate optimization through application refactoring, ephemeral instances, spot instances and serverless architecture.

 The promised cost savings of public cloud is reachable, if only you know where to look.

 2nd Watch offers a Cloud Cost Optimization service that can help guide you through this process.
-Our Cloud Cost Optimization service can reduce your current cloud computing costs by as much as 25% to 40%, increasing efficiency and performance.
+Our Cloud Cost Optimization service is guaranteed to reduce your cloud computing costs by 20%,* increasing efficiency and performance.
 Our proven methodology empowers you to make data driven decisions in context, not relying on tools alone.
 Cloud cost optimization doesn’t have to be time consuming and challenging.
-Start your cloud cost optimization plan with our proven method for success at https://offers.2ndwatch.com/optimization.
+Start your cloud cost optimization plan with our proven method for success at https://offers.2ndwatch.com/download-cloud-cost-optimization-datasheet

 -Stefana Muller, Sr. Product Manager